 Everyone says you should be using AI.
 But should you?
 Your business might not be ready—and that's okay.

-This guide provides an honest self-assessment framework for small business owners to evaluate AI readiness.
+This guide provides an honest self-assessment framework for mid-market owners to evaluate AI readiness.
 Not every business should rush into AI, and knowing where you stand helps you make better decisions about when and how to proceed.

 Executive Summary